koihin/diceandgames/content/post/rtz-central.md

 ## Map of Zverograd - Round 0
 {{< figure src="/images/zverograd-week-0.png" link="/images/zverograd-week-0.png">}}
-Here is the most up-to-date map on the current location.
+Here is the most up-to-date map on the current situation.
 The bloc symbol shows who controls each location.
 If a location does not have a symbol it means no bloc dominates the location yet.

 Read about the [locations]({{< ref "/post/zverograd-districts-locations" >}}) you will be fighting over.

-You can see the previous weeks as they become available.
+You can see the previous rounds as they become available.

 ## Round 1
 Information for Round 1 and changes to the campaign.
 Page will be available soon.